jmrozanec/cron-utils-spring/README.md

 **Contribute & Support!**

 Contributions are welcome!
 You can contribute by
- * star and/or Flattr this repo!
+ * starring and/or Flattring this repo!
  * requesting or adding new features.
  * enhancing existing code: ex.: provide more accurate description cases
  * testing